-These are dads that present themselves as if they hate being a dad and they don’t really like their kids.
+These are dads that present themselves as if don't really like being a dad and they don’t really like their kids either.
 They can never go out with the boys because of “the bloody kids”.
 Proudly, they admit that their parenting goal is to be like the dad from Home Alone.
-They want to be rich enough to go to Paris on holiday and uninvolved enough to forget the odd child every now and then.
+Basically they want to be rich enough to go to Paris on holiday and uninvolved enough to forget the odd child every now and then.

 How do you talk to dads about being a dad?
 Well, don’t present yourself as if you have no worries, and don’t present yourself as if you don’t care at all.
 Try the middle ground.
 Try being the ‘some problems’ dad.
 We can all relate to that.